kopf/httsleep/docs/tutorial.rst

 evaluate true for the JSON content returned.
 Therefore, you can string multiple JSONPaths together in a list.
 Logically, they will be evaluated with a boolean AND.

+JSONPath is a highly powerful language, similar to XPath for XML.
+This section just skims the surface of what's possible with this language.
 To find out more about JSONPath and how to use it to build complex expressions, please `refer to its documentation`_.